abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![The group of rotations in a triangle - categorical notation](symmetry_rotation_category.svg)

-The only difference between differend kind of monoids would be the number of morphisms that they have and the relationship between them.
+The only difference between different monoids would be the number of morphisms that they have and the relationship between them.

 The intuition behind this representation from a category-theoretic standpoint is encompassed by the law of $closure$ that monoid and group operations have and that categories lack - it is the law stating that applying the operation (functional composition) on any two objects always yields the same object, e.g. no matter how do you flip a triangle, you'd still get a triangle.